top of page

 We Accept:

-• We use reliable couriers to deliver on time and safely, with insurance for loss or damage included.
-Delivery by Royal mail 48 TrackedTracking information is always provided once your item has dispatched so you can follow its journey
+We only use reliable couriers to deliver on time and safely, with insurance for loss or damage included.
+Delivery will default to Royal Mail 48 TrackedTracking information is always provided once your item has dispatched so you can follow its journey.

 Great item, was a glass jar with contents, well packaged, with a fragile label attached, arrived no problems.
 A near perfect example of a 50s/60s Hopkin and Williams chemical bottle.
 The postage was fair, the item was as described and a good value, especially with contents.